 Several commercial and private air transportation services are located within the area surrounding the NY Project, including airports, heliports, and seaplane bases (Figure E-6.4-1).
-Approximate distances from the onshore substation to each air facility are presented in Table E-6.4-1.
+Approximate distances from the onshore substation and Hampton Road substation to each air facility are presented in Table E-6.4-1.